storyfeet/dugi_bialan/content/grammar.md

 Describe colours how you like, but these are some good starters.

-* ga-ga : colour
+* ga-zo : colour
 * ga-won : uniform colour
 * ga-gon : transparent
 * ga-va-zo : black
-* ga-va-va : colourless
 * ga-esuno : yellow/orange
 * ga-delo : blue
 * ga-zewi : light-blue